EvaMH-jpg/ArchiveProject1-master/README.md

-# RESEARCH - "How to archive humans rights/ children's rights in an everchanging globalized world?"
+# <a name="RESEARCH"></a> 1.
+RESEARCH - "How to archive humans rights/ children's rights in an everchanging globalized world?"

 In my research I included more sources than only the Molo Songololo Magazine.
 I am very interested in human rights in general and different happenings regarding this topic around the world and in different time periods.
 Therefore I gathered different contents and sources regarding this topic–leading to experiments with this content.